Drackend99/tensorflow_tutorials/README.md

 ## Table of Contents

-# Tutorial 1: Text Generation
+# Tutorial 1: Text Generation with LSTMs

 ## Step 0: Imports